 Chinese, English, French, Spanish

 In part two (2 of 2) of this "harmonic improvisation" saxophone lesson, acclaimed saxophonist Doug Webb shows you how to musically improvise through changes without patterns and licks.
 Doug shows you how to embellish jazz harmony with superimposed chords, shifting tonalities and more.
 If you want to break free of your patterns and truly create some fresh harmonic ideas on your instrument, this saxophone masterclass series is for you.
-NOTE: There is an optional PDF which includes the exercises demonstrated in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+NOTE: There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version), which contains the embedded notation seen in the masterclass.
+If you want to buy this 2-part series at a discount, you can get the entire bundle here!

 Topics Covered: Saxophone, Jazz Harmony, Improvisation, Minor ii V I, Countdown Changes, Shifting Tonalities, Modal Playing, Long Tones, Reharmonization, Superimposing Chords, Playing with Conviction, Playing “Outside”, Giant Steps Changes, Alternate Changes, Etc.